Bun-Cha -Vietnamese Pork Meatballs with Vietnamese Noodle Salad, Thai Chicken Massaman Curry, and Garlic Honey Lime Shrimp

 - We both halved (Kate) and doubled (Betsy) this recipe successfully.

 - If making the salad with rice noodles is a step too far, go with the author’s suggestion and serve the meatballs with rice and carrot sticks.
 A hit with the kids.

 Instant Pot curries are popular for good reason- they deliver a ton of flavor without the time.
-Massaman Curry is deeply savory with tamarind, cinnamon, nutmeg and mace, tempered with coconut milk and cashews.
+Massaman Curry uses deeply savory Southeast Asia tastes with tamarind, cinnamon, nutmeg and mace, tempered with coconut milk and cashews.
 The warming spices in this dish really hit the spot on a chilly evening.